Find Grad Schools

 $66,736 Median Salary

 There are 39 colleges and univerities across the nation that offer a doctor's degree in pastoral counseling.
-In recent years, the majority of the students getting degrees in this area were male, and 29 were from an underrepresented racial-ethnic group.
-Also, 13.0% of pastoral counseling graduates were international students.
+This degree is more popular with male students, and about 31% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 14.0% of pastoral counseling graduates were international students.

 Education Levels of Pastoral Counseling Majors

-In 2020-2021, 254 doctor's degrees were awarded to pastoral counseling majors.
+During the most recent year for which data is available, 214 people earned their doctor's degree in pastoral counseling.
 This earns it the #74 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in pastoral counseling at each degree level.